-- Complete, by the end of the second semester, an approved Program of Study that contains at least 90 graduate semester credit hours beyond the bachelor's (B.S.) degree in electrical engineering or an equivalent degree, and 60 graduate semester credit hours beyond a Master's (M.S.) degree in electrical engineering or a related area. - Complete at least three EE "breadth courses" with a minimum grade of "B" in each course and any associated laboratory component.
-These courses must be numbered 7000-level or above entries from at least three distinct collections listed below.
-This requirement may not be satisfied with any similar course taken at the undergraduate level. - Complete 20 semester credit hours of courses in electrical engineering, or in an area normally associated with electrical engineering, numbered 7000-level and above, and beyond those completed as part of the M.S. program.
-EE "breadth courses" may be used to partially satisfy this requirement. - Complete at least 6 semester credit hours of graduate courses (numbered 6000-level and above) in mathematics (MTH) or statistics (STT).
+- Present for approval, by the end of the second semester, an approved Program of Study that contains at least 90 graduate semester credit hours beyond the bachelor's (B.S.) degree in electrical engineering or an equivalent degree in a related area, and 60 graduate semester credit hours beyond a Master's (M.S.) degree in electrical engineering or a related area. - Complete the minimum of 90 graduate semester credit hours beyond the bachelor's degree, or 60 graduate semester credit hours beyond a Master's degree which must include, in aggregate, across the M.S. and Ph.D. programs: - → No fewer than three EE breadth courses with a minimum grade of "B" in each course and any associated laboratory component.
+These courses must be numbered 7000-level or above entries from at least three distinct collections of focus area courses offered at

+Wright State listed below.
+This requirement may not be satisfied with any similar course taken at the undergraduate level.
+Breadth courses must be at the 7000-level or above, although courses at the 6000-level may be permitted with approval from Director of Graduate Studies.

-- Complete a minimum of 30 semester credit hours of dissertation research with a grade of "P". - Pass the Program Qualification Exam. (see Section 6.3) - Pass the Research Proposal Defense. (see Section 6.6) - Present a seminar based on their dissertation research during an open meeting or a peerreviewed, selective conference. - Submit at least one manuscript to a peer-reviewed (IEEE quality) journal. - Pass the oral Dissertation Defense and satisfactorily complete the written Dissertation Document.
+- $\rightarrow$ No fewer than 20 semester hours of courses in electrical engineering, numbered 7000- level and above.
+EE breadth courses may be used to partially satisfy this requirement, however thesis, dissertation, and independent study hours cannot be used to satisfy this requirement. - → No fewer than 6 semester credit hours of graduate courses (numbered 6000-level and above) in mathematics (MTH) or statistics (STT). - → No fewer than 30 and no more than 45 semester hours of Ph.D. dissertation research with a grade of "P". - → No more than 3 semester hours of independent study - $\rightarrow$ No more than 9 semester hours of M.S. thesis research. - Pass the Program Qualification Exam. (see Section 6.3) - Pass the Research Proposal Defense. (see Section 6.6) - Present a seminar based on their dissertation research during an open meeting or a peer-reviewed, selective conference. (see Section 6.7) - Submit at least one manuscript to a peer-reviewed (IEEE quality) journal. (see Section 6.8) - Obtain approval from the Dissertation Committee, and successfully defend the dissertation before the Dissertation Committee, and satisfactorily complete the written Dissertation Document.
 A student is required to submit a comprehensive written report on the new research findings, which must be approved by the dissertation committee.
-Furthermore, the student is required to give a public oral presentation to defend the findings in the written report to a Ph.D. dissertation committee comprised of subject matter experts in the field. (see Section 6.10) - Obtain dissertation approval from the Dissertation Committee and the Graduate School, and successfully defend the dissertation before the Dissertation Committee.
+Furthermore, the student is required to give a public oral presentation to defend the findings in the written report to a Ph.D. dissertation committee comprised of subject matter experts in the field. (see Section 6.9 -6.12)